 Studies show that electronic cigarettes contain carcinogens that are just as hazardous as those found in cigarettes.
 This means that e-cigarettes also contain countless cancer causing agents that you should abstain from inhaling.
 According to the FDA, some brands of e-cigarettes contain an ingredient predominantly used in anti-freeze that is known to cause cancer, diethylene glycol.
 Other carcinogens found in e-cigarettes include propylene oxide and glycidol.

-While cigarettes propose a slightly less dangerous alternative to cigarettes, they are by no means good for your health.
-For more information on oral health, or to schedule an appointment in Beverly Hills, contact the office of Rifkin & Raanan today.
+While e-cigarettes propose a slightly less dangerous alternative to cigarettes, they are by no means good for your health.
+For more information on oral health, schedule an appointment with the best cosmetic dentists in Beverly Hills.